discoproject/disco/doc/external.rst

 to access any supporting files on its current working directory, including any libraries it needs.

 Any special settings, or environment variables, that the program needs to be set can be usually arranged by a separate shell script that prepares the environment before running the actual executable.
+In that case your main program will be the shell script, and the actual executable one of the supporting files.

 An external program absolutely must not read any files besides the ones included in its supporting files.
 It must not write to any files on its